bjackman/locali-ci/README.md

 #### Job environment

-These environment variables are passed to your job (remember - if you configure your job with `args` instead of `command` it isn't interpreted by the shell):
+These environment variables are passed to your job.

 | Name                              | Value                                                 |
 | --------------------------------- | ----------------------------------------------------- |